Config

 .listen(3000)

-This patterns is recommended for performing unit tests, or creating a type-safe reverse proxy server or micro-services.
+This pattern is recommended for performing unit tests, or creating a type-safe reverse proxy server or microservices.

 Options

-2nd optional parameters for Eden Treaty to customize fetch behavior, accepting parameters as follows:
+2nd optional parameter for Eden Treaty to customize fetch behavior, accepting parameters as follows:

-• fetch - add default parameters to fetch intialization (RequestInit)
+- fetch - add default parameters to fetch initialization (RequestInit)

 Fetch

-Default parameters append to 2nd parameters of fetch extends type of Fetch.RequestInit.
+Default parameters appended to the 2nd parameter of fetch extend the type of Fetch.RequestInit.

 export type App = typeof app